Q&A: “I’m a Runner Who is Binge Eating and I Need Help”

 Q: I recently bought your book and am currently reading it.
 I have never related to something so much in my life.
 I have been crying reading it realize how bad my eating has become.
 I have been controlling what I have been eating for the past years so severely, thinking it will help me with my running.

 I was coming off a great cross country season and ready for an even better track season.
-That’s when I suddenly started experiencing intense pain and just found out this week that I have a stress fracture in my femur.
+That’s when I suddenly started experiencing intense pain and found out that I have a stress fracture in my femur.
 I am so crushed that I cannot run anymore.
 I have already taken weeks off and still have at least six more to go.
 I feel like I have lost such a huge part of my identity.

 Since I haven’t been running, my eating has been out of control.
 I no longer follow the healthy eating plan my nutritionist gave me and I binge every single day.
 I started counted the calories during these binges and they are over X calories.
 I feel like I just cannot stop eating until the package of food is completely empty.